Frequently Asked Questions

 Is the cost for a subscription or a perpetual license?
 How often do you charge me?

 We are selling a perpetual license, not a subscription.
 That means the license fee is a one-time charge.
 The software you download is yours to use for as long as you want.
-You also get free upgrades on that product for two years.
-After two years, when your free upgrade privilege runs out, you have the option to upgrade to the latest version for a reasonable fee, which will also get you another two years of free upgrades.
+You also get free upgrades on that product for one year.
+After a year, when your free upgrade privilege runs out, you have the option to upgrade to the latest version for a reasonable fee.

 Are there quantity discounts?